harvard-edtech/edtech-guide/README.md

 const height = 5;
 ```

+If you have the option to choose units, here are our preferred set of units:

+- timestamp/time = ms
+- age = years
+- date = ms since epoch
+- video timestamp = seconds since start of video

 We reserve single quotes for typescript and double quotes for JSX.
 This makes our code differentiable and nestable.

 <Rule>
   Only use single quotes in typescript
 </Rule>

 ```ts